elastic/integrations/packages/carbon_black_cloud/docs/README.md

 ### To collect data from AWS SQS, follow the below steps:
 1. If data forwarding to an AWS S3 Bucket hasn't been configured, then first setup an AWS S3 Bucket as mentioned in the above documentation.
-2. To setup an SQS queue, follow "Step 1: Create an Amazon SQS queue" mentioned in the [Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
+2. To set up an SQS queue, follow "Step 1: Create an Amazon SQS queue" mentioned in the [Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
   - While creating an SQS Queue, please provide the same bucket ARN that has been generated after creating an AWS S3 Bucket.
-3. Setup event notification for an S3 bucket.
+3. Set up event notification for an S3 bucket.
 Follow this [Link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
-  - The user has to perform Step 3 for all the data-streams individually, and each time prefix parameter should be set the same as the S3 Bucket List Prefix as created earlier. (for example, `alert_logs/` for alert data stream.)
+  - The user has to perform Step 3 for all the data streams individually, and each time prefix parameter should be set the same as the S3 Bucket List Prefix as created earlier. (for example, `alert_logs/` for the alert data stream.)
   - For all the event notifications that have been created, select the event type as s3:ObjectCreated:*, select the destination type SQS Queue, and select the queue that has been created in Step 2.

 **Note**:
   - Credentials for the above AWS S3 and SQS input types should be configured using the [link](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html#aws-credentials-config).
   - Data collection via AWS S3 Bucket and AWS SQS are mutually exclusive in this case.
+  - When configuring SQS queues, separate queues should be used for each data stream instead of the global SQS queue from version 1.21 onwards to avoid data loss.
+File selectors should not be used to filter out data stream logs using the global queue as it was in versions prior.

 ### In order to ingest data from the APIs you must generate API keys and API Secret Keys:
 1. In Carbon Black Cloud, On the left navigation pane, click **Settings > API Access**.
 2. Click Add API Key.
 3. Give the API key a unique name and description.
     - Select the appropriate access level type.
-Please check required Access Levels & Permissions for integration in below table.
+Please check the required Access Levels & Permissions for integration in the table below.
      **Note:** To use a custom access level, select Custom from the Access Level type drop-down menu and specify the Custom Access Level.
     - Optional: Add authorized IP addresses.
     - You can restrict the use of an API key to a specific set of IP addresses for security reasons.